microsoft/ELL/INSTALL-Ubuntu.md

     sudo apt-get install -y gcc cmake

+The current version of CMake on Ubuntu 16.04 is 3.5.1, which appears to build just fine.

-The current version on Ubuntu is 3.7.2, but build may require version 3.9 (which is currently in rc5).
+On Ubuntu 17.04, CMake is version 3.7.2, but build may require version 3.9 (which is currently in rc5).
 To get version 3.9.x

     wget https://cmake.org/files/v3.9/cmake-3.9.0-rc5.tar.gz
     tar zxvf cmake-3.9.0-rc5.tar.gz && cd cmake-3.9.0-rc5